 The CAD is the system used to record all data related to 999 and

-urgent requests of the Trust for ambulance assistance and is
+urgent requests for ambulance assistance requested of the Trust and

 assess, prioritise and, if necessary, dispatch ambulance crews to

-EOC West in Crawley is expected to begin using the new system from
+the Trust’s Coxheath EOC in Kent are expected to begin using the

-tomorrow (19 July).
-Staff currently based in Banstead are due to
+this month.
+Staff currently based in Banstead are due to start

 The Trust has been using its current CAD system for more than 10